Simon-graiff/Mobile2/README.md

 **Structure and function**

-The EventDetail fragment is kind of a settings view.
+The EventFilter-fragment is kind of a settings view.
 This fragment allows users to set and release different filters for event categories.
 E.g. if an user is not interested in dancing events, all events from this category won't be shown on the map, by using a filter.
 WhereU provides seven different filter options, six of them are related to the six event categories sport, music, chilling, dancing, food and video games.
 The seventh is the mixed gender option.
 By using this option, only events which participants belong entirely to one gender, will be displayed.
 The idea behind this filter is to provide users a better thought on what to expect from the event.
-E.g. a male user likes sport events and is also having an aggressive game play, an opponent team which consists just out of girls <i>might</i> not be the best choice.
+E.g. a male user likes sport events and has also an aggressive game play.
+An opponent team which consists just out of girls <i>might</i> not be the best choice.
 WhereU will display mixed gender groups by default.

 **Initialization**